tdwg/tcs2/docs/tcs-terms/README.md

 `intersects` is the opposite of `isDisjointFrom` and the union of `isCongruentWith`, `includes`, `isIncludedIn` and `partiallyOverlaps`, meaning it can be any of these relations.
 This relation can be used when the more precise nature of the relationship is not known.

 Quasi-nomenclatural statements like 'pro parte synonym', 'partial synonym' and 'misapplication', are Taxon Concept Mappings, no matter how imperfect, and, in TCS, are best dealt with using the `intersects` relation.
-In fact, all 'traditional synonymy' relationships, cf. Berendsohn & al. (2000 [\[berendsohn_berlin_2003\]](../bibliography/#berendsohn_berlin_2003)), can be dealt with using `intersects`.
-Also, citations of references in treatments are, in the context of TCS, best dealt with using the `intersects` relation.
+In fact, all 'traditional synonymy' relationships, cf. Berendsohn & al. (2000 [\[berendsohn_berlin_2003\]](../bibliography/#berendsohn_berlin_2003)), can be accommodated using `intersects`.
+Also, citations of references in treatments are, in the context of TCS, best accommodated using the `intersects` relation.

 **Examples**